Panel: Towns waiting for new trash facility can send waste to PERC for extra fees

 But opponents of the decision argued PERC is in part to blame for the delays in opening the new facility, and it’s wrong to let the Orrington-based waste company profit from the hangup.

-On Thursday, the Municipal Review Committee Board of Directors, which cut ties with PERC two years ago, voted 7-2 to allow any of its 115 member communities to send their waste to PERC for an additional $50 per ton, on top of the $70 tipping fee that is currently paid to Waste Management, which runs Crossroads Landfill in Norridgewock.
+On Thursday, the Municipal Review Committee Board of Directors voted 7-2 to allow any of its 115 member communities to send their waste to PERC for an additional $50 charge per ton, on top of the $70 tipping fee that is currently paid to Waste Management, which runs Crossroads Landfill in Norridgewock.
 Of the additional $50 fee, $20 would go to PERC and $30 would be given to Waste Management.

 Central, northern and Down East communities who use the temporary waiver to send their waste to PERC will not be penalized under their waste disposal contracts, MRC Executive Director Greg Lounder said.